saikiran2992/FreelancerCDNWebAPI/README.md

 - a web api .net core to implement our apis

+- a UI project for the user presentation.

 ## Develop Domain Layer
 > We have 3 tables:
   - *User* is the table that keeps Users data.